Interviewed by Serenity Dieufaite

 Abigail Cloud:

-My answer is, is strange but it, it’s kinda keeping with my personality.
+My answer is, is strange but it, it’s kind of in keeping with my personality.
 I really like as registrations are coming in, getting them logged.
-And seeing what people are going to and getting the counts like of who’s signing up for what.
+And seeing what people are going to and getting the counts of who’s signing up for what.

 Haley Souders: